interlay/interlay.github.io/docs/start/beta.md

 # Incentivized Beta Testnet

-The PolkaBTC Beta testnet is the final testing phase of the PolkaBTC bridge prior to launch on Kusama and Polkadot.
+The interBTC Beta testnet is the final testing phase of the interBTC bridge prior to launch on Kusama and Polkadot.

 It is of utmost importance to achieve a high participation rate to:
 - Detect left-over bugs,